erikras/react-native-listener/README.md

 React's uses [event delegation](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#under-the-hood-autobinding-and-event-delegation) with a single event listener on `document`.
 While this is great if your entire application is inside React, it's not so great if your React component is inserted into a page containing other event listeners.
 If an event happens inside your React component, _**your component will be the last to hear of the event**_.
+The event will first propagate to all its ancestor elements on the page.
 [Here is a JsFiddle to demonstrate](http://jsfiddle.net/erikras/bL5br9nb/).

 If your problem is that you need to stop events leaking out of your React component to the rest of the page,